 Corn muffins are clearly a very popular muffin option.
 I think it’s because they bridge the gap between savory muffins and sweet muffins and they also work as a terrific bread option.
 So far for March Muffin Madness, we’ve enjoyed Johnny Cake Muffins, Paleo Sweet “Cornbread Muffins, and Basil Prosciutto Corn Cakes.
 Today we have another choice to add to our list—Classic Sweet Cornbread Muffins from Michelle of My Gluten-Free Kitchen.
 Her recipe is gluten free and vegetarian.

-Enjoy learning more about Michelle and her Classic Sweet Cornbread Muffins (see the whole line-up of bloggers, blogs, and muffin recipes here)
+Enjoy learning more about Michelle and her Classic Sweet Cornbread Muffins (see the whole line-up of bloggers, blogs, and muffin recipes on gfe here).

 I “met” Michelle a little over a year ago when she left a sweet comment on my Top 10+ Best Gluten-Free Girl Scout Cookie “Knockoff” Recipes Plus Bonus Ideas roundup.
 A quick look at her blog showed me that Michelle shares lots of beautiful and delicious recipes, as well as lots of other really helpful info for those who are gluten free.

-I’ve since shared many of her recipes either on gfe in roundup posts or on All Gluten-Free Desserts.
+I’ve since shared many of her recipes in gfe roundup posts.
 Here are links to some of those recipes and a few more from Michelle’s blog!

 ~ Mint Chocolate Brownie Decadence